K-Meech/image-matcher/docs/image-matching.md

 You'll need two windows to use the add-on: one to view 2D images and one to view the 3D model.

 To create this, hover your mouse over the top left corner of the 3D viewer until it turns into a cross.
 Click and drag to the right to split your screen into two windows.
 Then click on the icon in the top left and select 'Movie clip editor'.

-Then select the 'Image Match' tab on the left side.
+Finally, select the 'Image Match' tab on the left side.

 ![Gif showing creating the workspace](./images/workspace.gif)